Jupiter Farms Residents Board

 Section 12.
 Removal From Office.

-- The Board of Directors shall consist of nine (9) Directors that will serve for a two (2) year term of office.
-Elections will occur annually at the Jupiter Farms Residents Annual Meeting (held in June) with at least four (4) Directors elected each year, in staggered terms.
-Each board member is expected to participate in the planning and execution of 12 monthly Board of Directors meetings, 12 monthly residents’ meetings, and all events and fundraisers sponsored by Jupiter Farms Residents.
+- The Board of Directors shall consist of, between five (5) and nine (9) Directors that will serve for a two (2) year term of office.
+Elections will occur annually at the Jupiter Farms Residents Annual Meeting (held in June) with half of the body [+/- 1] elected each year, in staggered terms.
+Each board member is expected to participate in the planning and execution of 12 monthly Board of Directors meetings, 10 monthly residents’ meetings, and all events and fundraisers sponsored by Jupiter Farms Residents.

 - The Board of Directors shall be elected from the members of Jupiter Farms Residents, Inc. Voting for the Board of Directors shall be by members who are present at the Jupiter Farms Residents Annual Meeting.